hristo2612/fb-event-stats/README.md

+<h2>No longer works.
+Facebook now shows only friends and close people going to events, not everyone.</h2>

 # fb-event-stats
 This is a repo intended for personal use, to see what percentage of girls and guys are going to an event you gave